-Traditionally, a sales pitch is defined as "a talk or a way of talking that is intended to persuade you to buy something".
-But here's the thing: People don’t like being sold to—our brains are wired to resist sales messages.
-A sales pitch shouldn't be about convincing a prospective customer to make a purchase.
+Traditionally, a sales pitch is defined as “a talk or a way of talking that is intended to persuade you to buy something.”
+But here is the thing: People do not like being sold to—our brains are wired to resist sales messages.
+A sales pitch should not be about convincing a prospective customer to make a purchase.
 Instead, use a sales pitch to persuade the prospect to take the next step in the sales process.
 Read on to explore:

 - What is a sales pitch?